 Both the teaser and Styles' Instagram have themes of bright light and blank space, which could point to a theme of starting over and turning a new page.
 That makes sense, given the circumstances.

 The song backed in the video seems to confirm Styles will be road-testing a new sonic direction.
 The brief clip played is a sparse, somber piano ballad — a far cry from 1D's generally upbeat, chart-friendly pop.

 3. It May Have Some Old School Touchstones

 According to record industry trade magazine HITS Daily Double’s Rumor Mill, Styles has been crafting solo work in the vein of industry greats like David Bowie and Queen.
-That wouldn't be off the mark, considering Styles has a well-documented love for old school music.
+That tracks, considering Styles has a well-documented love for old school music.
 In a 2015 interview with Entertainment Weekly, he cited The Beatles, Elvis Presley, the Rolling Stones, and Fleetwood Mac among the artists that have most influenced him.

 4. We May Already Know the Title

-Back in 2015, reports surfaced that Styles had begun registering new songs on The American Society of Composers, Authors, and Publishers (ASCAP).
+In 2015, reports surfaced that Styles had begun registering new songs on The American Society of Composers, Authors, and Publishers (ASCAP).
 At the time, Billboard reported that Styles had added four new songs to his credits: "5378 Miles," "Already Home," "Coco," and Endlessly."
-It's entirely possible that these tracks will never see the light of day, but don't be surprised if you see one (or all) of these titles sprout up in Styles' discography.
+It's entirely possible that these tracks will never see the light of day, but don't be surprised if you see them on an album soon.

 5. He May Have Collaborated With Some Big Names